jeremy-miller/clojure-life/README.md

 ### Test
 To run the Life tests, execute the following command: ```docker run -it --rm jeremymiller/life-clojure lein test```

-To run the Life test with code coverage, execute the following command: ```docker run -it --rm jeremymiller/life-clojure lein cloverage```
+To run the Life tests with code coverage, execute the following command: ```docker run -it --rm jeremymiller/life-clojure lein cloverage```

 ### Build Standalone Jar File
 To build a standalone jar file, execute the following command: ```docker run -it --rm jeremymiller/life-clojure lein uberjar```